tinamayswinkels/sbe/_projects/main-st.md

 large grid connected photovoltaic array

-The west fa&ccedil;ade will have a second
+The west facade will have a second

 skin of Wonderglas (Ampelite